Organizing 82 pages of book notes is no small feat. I’ve never had this much from one book.

 Heck, science is still constantly discovering new side effects from the oldest modern pharmaceuticals.
 Like 120-year-old Aspirin.
 Much of the human body is still a black box.
-I remember learning that we only use ten percent of our brains.
-A now laughably inaccurate myth taught by one of my neuroscience professors.
+Growing up I remember learning that we only use ten percent of our brains.
+A now laughably inaccurate myth corrected by one of my neuroscience professors.

 Ayurveda and other forms of ancient medicine provide yet another framework for understanding life.
-They started before, survived and evolved alongside modern science.
+They started before, survived, and continue to evolve alongside modern science.

 Three years ago, nothing would have convinced me.
-There’s zero shame in putting BSN in a “later” pile to revisit in five or ten years.
+There’s zero shame in putting BSN in a “later” pile to revisit later.

 One day modern science will catch up.
-Until then, you’ll have to entertain Joe’s teachings yourself.
+Until then, you’ll have to test Joe’s teachings yourself.

 I could further summarize the entire book in just one word.

-These days, merely uttering the word instantly BS filters.
+These days the word is overused.
 We all embrace energy throughout our lives but feel uneasy when it’s mentioned in the same sentence as health, human physiology, and biochemistry.